rows/ditto/README.md

 ## Ditto

-A Flutter plugin to work with HTML clipboard format on Windwos and MacOS.
+A Flutter plugin to work with HTML clipboard format on Windows and MacOS.

 Refer to the [plugin's main page](/packages/ditto/README.md) for more info.